marcusoftnet/marcusoftnet.github.io/_posts/2012-09-20-applying-switch-framework-to-meetings_6992.md

 ### Tweak the environment

-The reasoning under this heading is that if you change the situation, the context we act in the change in the behaviour will follow.
+The reasoning under this heading is that if you change the situation, the context we act in the change in the behavior will follow.
 For example - if you have a system for queuing up calls in a call center ... a lot of calls will be in queue.
 To get quicker response time, throw the system out and have direct access.
 A bit brutal example but you get what I'm aiming at.

 So what could we do to tweak the environment to make better, more qualitative meetings happen?